Why is career change so hard after 40? (How we make it easier in The Fierce Emporium)

 Tribal.
 Primal.
 Instinctive fears.

-Fears that we carry into our workplaces with our laptops every day.
+Fears that we carry into our workplaces and zoom meetings every day.

-Becoming aware of your personalised fears is critical, if you want to make changes.
-You know, the ones that wake you up at 2am in the morning!
+Becoming aware of your personalised fears is critical, if you want to make change - any change.
+You know…the ones that wake you up at 2am in the morning!

 And the ones that punch you slap-bang in the chest before you do X [that thing that you hate] at work, every Wednesday.